-Updated information for Fire Permits as at 1 July 2018.
-Notice is given that Fire and Emergency New Zealand has revoked the previous declared Restricted Fire Season from 08:00am 1 July 2018 for all land in the Wither Hills/Taylor Pass Road area.
+Updated information for Fire Permits as at 4 February 2019.
+Notice is given that Fire and Emergency New Zealand has revoked the previous declared Restricted Fire Season for the Marlborough District.

 Q: What do I do if I want to light a fire ?